unstilljess/uselinuxinstead/README.md

 There's that "Just" word again.

 Have you even begun to explore their use cases?
-Their hardeware?
+Their hardware?
 Software requirements?
 Technical capabilities?
 Ability to type even simple commands in the command line?
 Are they disabled?
 Are they a gamer?
 Do they share their computer with others with different needs?
 Do they need it for school or work?

 **Person hates Windows, What Do?
 Checklist**